Bodoland Territorial Region: Geography

-The geographical boundary of the BTR lies between 26° 7'12 N to 26° 47' 50 N Latitude and 89° 47' 40 E to 92° 18' 30 E Longitude and is in the North Western part of Assam.
+The geographical boundary of the BTR lies between 26° 7'12 N to 26° 47' 50 N Latitude and 89° 47' 40 E to 92° 18' 30 E Longitude and is in the Northwestern part of Assam.
 Kokrajhar town the Administrative Head Quarter lies roughly between 26° 25' N latitude and 90° 16' 38 E Longitude.

 Its strategic location is blessed with beautiful forests full of flora and fauna.

 Economy

-The economy is largely agricultural based and is lagging behind in urbanization and development.
+The economy is largely agricultural based and is lagging behind in urbanisation and development.
 The region is industrially backward with most of its population depending on agriculture for livelihood.
 Most of the industries like oil, gas and major industries of the state are located in upper Assam.

-Urbanisation

-The region is one of the most underdeveloped and backward regions of India of which only 3 percent of the population live in urban areas.

 Tourism

 Tourism in the region is regulated by the department of Bodoland Tourism.
 Manas National Park is the major tourist attraction of the region.
 It also has many wildlife sanctuaries, reserve forests, site seeings, picnic spots, and events.